paritytech/polkassembly/CONTRIBUTING.md

 4. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-5. You may merge the Pull Request in once you have the sign-off of at least one of the maintainers. do not have permission to do that, you may request the second reviewer to merge it for you.
+5. You may merge the Pull Request in once you have the sign-off of at least one of the maintainers.

 ## Commit Messages